 Welcome to "The Greek Philosopher".
-For those who haven't heard of me before, which is most likely the case: I am masters- educated philosophy grad and guitar player/song-writer, among other things.
-This blog was created years ago to express my thoughts when it comes to matters of moral philosophy as a student.
-I am now re-starting the page to serve a slightly different purpose.
+For those new here -- this blog was created years ago to express my thoughts when it comes to matters of moral philosophy as a student.
+I am now re-starting the page to serve a different purpose.

 The reason for this change in direction is twofold.

 Firstly, it has to do with a growing frustration with the often narrow focus of academic philosophy as well as its general "detachment" from society at large.

 Secondly, as mainstream media shifts towards a more propaganda, interest-serving role, I see a growing need for journalists and commentators to make a greater use of philosophic tools.
 Critical thinking, logical fallacy hunting, and perhaps more imagine descriptive analysis in the public sphere are essential to a working democracy.

 In other words: I want the philosopher to become the journalist; and the journalist to become the philosopher.
 The site will also serve as a hub for my articles as a whole, presenting articles published elsewhere, when appropriate, but mostly acting as a direct means of publishing with original content.